 What fish is best for cats?

-There are plenty of fish that you can buy, but not all of them are suited for your cat.
-To choose a good type of fish, there are some essential things that you have to keep in mind:
+There is plenty of fish that you can buy, but not all of them are suited for your cat.
+To choose a suitable type of fish, there are some essential things that you have to keep in mind:

 The fat in the fish